Stem Cell Therapy for Microvascular Angina: Regenerating Coronary Microcirculation and Restoring Heart Function

 Pregunta: Can stem cells repair damaged blood vessels?

 Respuesta: Sí.
-Stem cells regenerate endothelial cells, restoring vascular responsiveness and proper vasodilation.
+Stem cells regenerate endothelial cells, restaurando vascular responsiveness and proper vasodilation.

 2. Angiogenesis and Capillary Formation